 In some rare circumstances this is not possible, and some polymorphism is lost.
-For example, the following declaration of a value of list type1 val l = nil @ nil does not introduce an identifier with a polymorphic type, even though the almost equivalent declaration val l = nil does do so.
-Since the right-hand side is a list, we cannot apply the "trick" of defining 1 to be a function; we are stuck with a loss of polymorphism in this case.
-This particular example is not very impressive, but occasionally similar examples do arise in practice.
+For example, the following declaration of a value of list type1 does not introduce an identifier with a polymorphic type, even though the almost equivalent declaration does do so.
+Since the right-hand side is a list, we cannot apply the "trick" of defining 1 to be a function; we are stuck with a loss of polymorphism in